jojoalva/Home_Sales/README.md

 Google Colab, Python, PySpark

 ## Usage
-    Please download the colab document and open Google Colab.
+    Please download the colab document and open it in Google Colab.
 From here, run the cells in sequential order.

 ## Credits
 Jo Alva <br>